Eblackk/Erics-resume/readme.md

 * ##### 101 Pidgeon Point Road, New Castle, DE 19720 11/2019-04/2023
     * Strictly adhere to company’s safety rules, regulations, and procedures to maintain safety of self, coworkers, and community.
 Wearing PPE (safety glasses, hard hats, and steel toe boots).
-    * Installation of water mains, fire hydrants, and water services to houses within the community.
+    * Installation of water mains,sewer, fire hydrants, and water services to houses within the community.
     * Locate gas lines underground, run the service up to the riser, fuse and tap, complete air pressure test, run tracer wire.
     * Survey work site to ensure proper clean up.